Luke 22, 24 - 27

-Not only had been with Jesus for three years and should have known better, but before they’d sat down to eat the Gospel of John records Jesus had given them a stunning object lesson in the kind of leadership he expected of them.
+Not only had they been with Jesus for three years and should have known better, but before they’d sat down to eat, the Gospel of John records Jesus had given them a stunning object lesson in the kind of leadership he expected of them.
 Jesus had washed their feet.

 It’s hard to appreciate just how shocked the disciples must have been seeing Jesus do this.

-It was a very necessary custom as the streets in which people walked through in their sandals were filthy.
+It was a very necessary custom as the streets people walked through in their sandals were filthy.